mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_SSLVERSION.md

 use.

-The SSL and TLS versions have typically developed from the most insecure version to be more and more secure in this order through history: SSL v2, SSLv3, TLS v1.0, TLS v1.1, TLS v1.2 and the most recent TLS v1.3.
+The SSL and TLS versions have typically developed from the most insecure version to be more and more secure in this order through history: SSLv2, SSLv3, TLSv1.0, TLSv1.1, TLSv1.2 and the most recent TLSv1.3.

 Use one of the available defines for this purpose.
 The available options are:

 ## CURL_SSLVERSION_DEFAULT

 The default acceptable version range.
-The minimum acceptable version is by default TLS v1.0 since 7.39.0 (unless the TLS library has a stricter rule).
+The minimum acceptable version is by default TLSv1.2 since 8.16.0 (unless the TLS library has a stricter rule).

 ## CURL_SSLVERSION_TLSv1

-TLS v1.0 or later
+TLSv1.0 or later

 ## CURL_SSLVERSION_SSLv2

-SSL v2 - refused
+SSLv2 - refused

 ## CURL_SSLVERSION_SSLv3

-SSL v3 - refused
+SSLv3 - refused

 ## CURL_SSLVERSION_TLSv1_0

-TLS v1.0 or later (Added in 7.34.0)
+TLSv1.0 or later

 ## CURL_SSLVERSION_TLSv1_1

-TLS v1.1 or later (Added in 7.34.0)
+TLSv1.1 or later

 ## CURL_SSLVERSION_TLSv1_2

-TLS v1.2 or later (Added in 7.34.0)
+TLSv1.2 or later

 ## CURL_SSLVERSION_TLSv1_3

-TLS v1.3 or later (Added in 7.52.0)
+TLSv1.3 or later

 ##

 The maximum TLS version can be set by using *one* of the CURL_SSLVERSION_MAX_ macros below.
 It is also possible to OR *one* of the CURL_SSLVERSION_ macros with *one* of the CURL_SSLVERSION_MAX_ macros.

 ## CURL_SSLVERSION_MAX_DEFAULT

-The flag defines the maximum supported TLS version by libcurl, or the default value from the SSL library is used. libcurl uses a sensible default maximum, which was TLS v1.2 up to before 7.61.0 and is TLS v1.3 since then - assuming the TLS library support it.
-(Added in 7.54.0)
+The flag defines the maximum supported TLS version by libcurl, or the default value from the SSL library is used. libcurl uses a sensible default maximum, which was TLSv1.2 up to before 7.61.0 and is TLSv1.3 since then - assuming the TLS library support it.

 ## CURL_SSLVERSION_MAX_TLSv1_0

-The flag defines maximum supported TLS version as TLS v1.0.
+The flag defines maximum supported TLS version as TLSv1.0.
-(Added in 7.54.0)

 ## CURL_SSLVERSION_MAX_TLSv1_1

-The flag defines maximum supported TLS version as TLS v1.1.
+The flag defines maximum supported TLS version as TLSv1.1.
-(Added in 7.54.0)

 ## CURL_SSLVERSION_MAX_TLSv1_2

-The flag defines maximum supported TLS version as TLS v1.2.
+The flag defines maximum supported TLS version as TLSv1.2.
-(Added in 7.54.0)

 ## CURL_SSLVERSION_MAX_TLSv1_3

-The flag defines maximum supported TLS version as TLS v1.3.
+The flag defines maximum supported TLS version as TLSv1.3.
-(Added in 7.54.0)

-##

-In versions of curl prior to 7.54 the CURL_SSLVERSION_TLS options were documented to allow *only* the specified TLS version, but behavior was inconsistent depending on the TLS library.

 # DEFAULT